 There are two approaches for showing the convergence of a numerical scheme towards the continuous process.
 The first one is strong convergence, which focuses on the convergence of trajectories.
-However, since our goal is the computation of averages, we are interest in weak convergence.
-For $f:\R^d\to\R$ in a suitable class of function and $t\geqslant 0$, we aim to show that:
+However, since our goal is the computation of averages, we are interested in weak convergence.
+For $f:\R^d\to\R$ in a suitable class of functions and $t\geqslant 0$, we aim to show that:

 where $n=\lfloor t/\delta \rfloor$.
-Our goal is to get a series expansion of this convergence, commonly known as expansion \textit{\`a la Talay-Tubaro}, from the seminal work~\cite{Talay-Tubaro}.
-Write $(P_t)$ for the semi group of the Langevin process~\eqref{eq:langevin} defined for regular enough function by:
+Our objective is to get a series expansion of this convergence, commonly known as expansion \textit{\`a la Talay-Tubaro}, from the seminal work~\cite{Talay-Tubaro}.
+Write $(P_t)$ for the semi-group of the Langevin process~\eqref{eq:langevin} defined for regular \lj{and integrable} enough function by: